 A Cultural State Environmental Planning Policy will amend state environmental planning policies and local environmental plans to support creative, cultural and hospitality uses.

-An Explanation of Intended Effect is planned for exhibition for public feedback by the Department of Planning, Housing and Infrastructure in the coming weeks, allowing the community to have its say on the proposed changes.
+An Explanation of Intended Effect is now on exhibition for public feedback by the Department of Planning, Housing and Infrastructure, allowing the community to have its say on the proposed changes.
+For more information, please visit Explanation of Intended Effect: Cultural State Environmental Planning Policy (SEPP).

 When will the reforms commence?